-Being granted an award is a special distinction that takes into account the number of years spent as a Hall resident, academic performance, participation in the Hall's activities and the assimilation of the values promoted by the Deusto Hall.
+This academic event is usually presided over by the Rector of the University of Deusto.
+Being granted an award is a special distinction that takes into account the number of years spent as a Hall resident (as it is granted in the second or third year of residence), academic performance, participation in the Hall's activities and the assimilation of the values promoted by the Deusto Hall.

-After the applicant’s request in a reasoned letter, the grant is awarded once all his/her merits have been assessed by the Management and the three “Superdeans” (residents' representatives) from the Hall of Residence.
+After the applicant’s request in a reasoned letter, the grant is awarded once the applicants’ merits have been assessed by the Governing Board.

 This Grants Award ceremony is the most solemn moment in all Halls of Residence, which is attended by senior residents’ relatives and former and current residents.
 This event is usually attended by management team members and representatives of the governing board of other Halls as special guests.

 Before this academic ceremony, a mass is held in the Gothic chapel of the University of Deusto.
 This event is usually attended by senior residents, the director of Deusto Hall of Residence and the Rector, who brings it to a close, and it ends with the signing of the "Gaudeamos igitur".
 This is followed by a canapé reception for guests and a special meal for the rest of hall residents.
 A celebration will be later held in the afternoon by hall residents.